espresto/reclaim-social-media/README.md

     php composer.phar install

 Always remember, Reclaim Social Media is still under heavy development and the plugin is not considered stable yet.

+Reclaim Social Media requires, that you run at least PHP 5.3.2.